Skip to Content

 4. Dhammayangyi Pahto (sunrise and sunset)

-Well, as we all know, karma never loses anyone’s address and King Narathu was later mυɾdered by group of mercenaries sent by the King of Pateikkaya.
-Some believe it was revenge for him murdering one of his wives.
+Well, as we all know, karma never loses anyone’s address and King Narathu was later mυɾdered by a group of mercenaries sent by the King of Pateikkaya.
+Some believe it was revenge for his murdering one of his wives.

 The temple is one of the largest in Bagan – even though construction was never completed.
 It’s a fascinating place to walk around, mainly to discover all the debris scattered around the temple – thought to have been left by builders to prevent the ghost of Narathu from leaving the building!